Symposium -- September 22-23, 2022Mentoring Matters: Theological Explorations of Generational Transition and the Academic Vocation

-Host, Emcee, Pre-Symposium Workshop Leader, and Keynotes
+Host, Emcee, and Keynotes

 Tim Clydesdale is Vice Provost, Dean of Graduate Studies, and Professor of Sociology at The College of New Jersey.
 Previously, he served on the faculty at Gordon College.
 He is the author of numerous articles and books including The Twentysomething Soul: Understanding the Religious and Secular Lives of American Young Adults (Oxford University Press, 2019), The Purposeful Graduate: Why Colleges Must Talk to Students about Vocation (University of Chicago Press, 2015), and The First Year Out: Understanding American Teens after High School (University of Chicago, 2007).
 He is presently working on The First Year Out of College: Driven, Dazed, or Disillusioned, a book based on data collected from recent university graduates in Australia, Canada, Great Britain, and the United States.